btf-org/flank-docs/docs/quickstarts/jupyter-fastapi.md

     ### Prerequisites
     - A Google account
-    - We'll walk through the basics of Jupyter notebooks but for more information, [read here](https://jupyter.org/install).
+    - A ngrok account.
+If you don't have an ngrok account, [you can sign up here](https://dashboard.ngrok.com/get-started/your-authtoken).
+    - We assume basic Jupyter notebook familiarity, but it's really as simple as repeatedly clicking `Shift + Enter`.
+For more information on Jupyter basics, [go here](https://docs.jupyter.org/en/latest/running.html).

     ### 1. Download the notebook.

-    Well be using this notebook for our quickstart.
+    We'll be using [this notebook](https://flank-quickstart-public.s3.us-west-2.amazonaws.com/flank-quickstart.ipynb) for our quickstart.
+You can download it [here](https://flank-quickstart-public.s3.us-west-2.amazonaws.com/flank-quickstart.ipynb).

     ### 2. Upload to Google Colab.